Seabhac-94/shutter/README.md

 Shutter is an Irish company website and e-commerce store.
 It allows users to purchase products off of the online store, as well as view and apply for job vacancies in the company.

+### Using the site

+1. Create Account
+2. Navigate to products, add product to cart
+3. When in checkout use the following card details to simulate purchase:
+- Card Number : 4242424242424242  Exp: 01/2021 CCV: 100
+4. Navigate to careers section - click apply
+5. Fill out form to apply for position

 ## UX

 #### Design Considerations